 Nervous system: Outlines of organization of nervous system; blood-brain barrier; Nerve growth factor.
 Origin of membrane potential.
 Mechanisms of propagation of nerve impulse of synaptic transmission.
 Myelin sheath - composition and function; biogenic amines amino acids and Peptides; Neurotransmitters.
 Transmission at cholinergic adrenergic nerve endings.

 Electrophysiological methods: PET, MRI, CAT, Sense organs and thermoregulators.

 Body weight and the body composition.
 Determination of body fat and body water.
 Body composition during growth and energy requirements.
-Measurement of energy expenditure, direct and indirect calorimetry, Respiratory quotient and BMR.
-Protein nutrition.
-Essential and non- essential amino acids.
+Measurement of energy expenditure, direct and indirect calorimetry, Respiratory quotient and BMR.Protein nutrition.
+Essential and non-essential amino acids.
 Nitrogen balance, methods of calculation of biological value of proteins protein calorie deficiency.
 Kwashiorkor and Marasmus.
-Fats as component of diet, measurement of energy value of fats.
+Fats as component of diet, Energy value of fats.
 Essential fatty acids and phospholipids in nutrition.

-Vitamins and Minerals: Sources of the vitamins, Requirement of fat-soluble and water-soluble vitamins and their deficiency symptoms.
-Macro and trace elements in nutrition.
+Requirement of fat-soluble and water-soluble vitamins and their deficiency symptoms, sources of the vitamins.
+Macro and trace elements in nutrition as regards to dietary sources.
 Deficiency symptoms and recommended dietary allowances.
 Special aspects of Nutrition for the infants, children, pregnant and lactating woman and in old age, Importance of Nutrition under stress conditions.

 Community Nutrition and Health: Assessment of Nutritional status of community.
-Anthropometric measurements, clinical examination, Biophysical and Biochemical techniques.
+Anthropometric measurements, clinical examination.
+Radiological, Biophysical and Biochemical techniques.

-- 1. Harper'sBiochemistry.

-- 2. Trace elements by Underwood.

-- 3. Nutrition by M.S.
-Swaminathan.

-- 4. The book of Human Nutrition (1996) MS. Bamji, N.PrahladRao and V.Reddy.

-- 5. Text Book OF Medical physiology by A.C.Guyton (2001).
+- 1. Harper's Biochemistry - 2.
+Trace elements by Underwood - 3.
+Nutrition by M.S.Swaminathan. - 4.
+The book of Human Nutrition (1996) MS. Bamji, N. Prahlad Rao and V. Reddy. - 5.
+Molecular Biology of the cells by Alberts et al (1994). - 6.
+Cell and Molecular Biology (2001) by EDP de Robertis and EMF de Robertis. - 7.
+Text Book OF medical physiology by A.C.Guyton (2001).